Skip to main content

 What Needs a Permit in Boston?

-What Happens If You Skip Permits in Boston
+What Happens If You Skip a Permit in Boston

 How Long Is a Building Permit Good For in Boston?